 Ativan Withdrawals

-One of the most extreme side effects of taking Ativan is the withdrawals that can occur when you stop taking it, causing you to likely become addicted.
-The most common instances of substance use disorder happen when you take too much of the medication and if you use it for non-medical reasons.
+One of the most extreme side effects of taking Ativan is the withdrawal that can occur when you stop taking it, causing you to become addicted likely.

 Signs and Symptoms of Withdrawal